SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/android-cloud-sensor-app.html.md

 ![Sensor Tag Card](/guides/images/users-guide/csa-ticard.png)

-Observing information and sensor data from the TI Sensor Tag is possible by pressing the **View sensors** button on its card.
+Observing information and sensor data from the TI Sensor Tag is possible by pressing **View sensors** on its card.

 ![Sensor Tag Info](/guides/images/users-guide/csa-sensortag-info.png)